Enter zip code for location specific information.

 We’ve also delivered the ABA (American Bankers Association) program Get Smart About Credit to more than 120 high school students.
 Each student received handouts with information about identity fraud, college financing, credit and credit scoring.

 In 2016, Fulton began an annual Diversity Scholarship program throughout our service area.
-Over the past four years, we have awarded over 50 $1,500 scholarships to high school seniors with diverse backgrounds.
+Over the past six years, we have awarded over 60 $1,500 scholarships to high school seniors with diverse backgrounds.
 Students are selected through committee interviews and an essay submission that asks the students how they plan to use the opportunity.

-In 2019, Fulton awarded 12 scholarships and in addition to the monetary awards, seven of the 12 students gained employment experience by working for Fulton.
+In 2021, Fulton awarded 13 scholarships and in addition to the monetary awards, 8 students gained employment experience by working for Fulton.